SeanLuis/rest-data-validator/README.md

 Here, `length` must be a number divisible by 0.5, allowing values like 1.5, 2.0, 2.5, etc.

-# DateValidator Decorator
+# Date Decorator

-The `DateValidator` decorator is used to apply validations to date properties within classes in TypeScript, ensuring that the data meets specified criteria before being processed or stored.
+The `Date` decorator is used to apply validations to date properties within classes in TypeScript, ensuring that the data meets specified criteria before being processed or stored.

 ## Properties